 Despite the picture, no, I’m not pregnant.
 But damn, I’m so bloated that I look and feel like I am.
 My whole abdominal region is giving me a shit-kicking right now.
 My head hurts and my mood has been crap the last several days.
 I would like to reach into my bloated belly, pull out my ovaries, and flush them down the toilet.
+My hormones hate me, and I hate them right back.

 The female hormonal cycle and I have never been friends.
 I started taking birth control around age 20, which was pretty good at minimizing the mood dips and the crampy-bloaty bullshit.
 I was on it pretty much continuously until 2015, when I realized just before I was about to leave on a trip that the doctor had forgotten to write refills on the birth control prescription.
 I decided that maybe it was worth giving my body an extended break from the hormones.
 My body wasn’t thrilled with it, but I decided to soldier on.